 For over one hundred years, the Davis family owned a farm in an area of Frederick County, Maryland, called New Market.
 William Morsell, Sr. (1745-1813), grandfather of Rachel Morsell Davis, originally bought land in the 1780s and added to it through smaller purchases throughout his life.
 Morsell, a Quaker, was a surveyor and apparently a merchant as well.
 He had three daughters and one son, William Morsell, Jr. (1778-1846).
-He employed a number of servants and owned one slave, Abraham, whom he set free as a provision of his 1808 will.
+He employed a number of servants and enslaved an individual named Abraham.

 George Davis (1775-1850), a Quaker farmer and merchant who was born in Lancaster, Pennsylvania, was the father of Eli Davis (1809-1887).
 Eli married Rachel Morsell in 1832, and the story of their elopement was "a little romantic," according to J. Thomas Scharf in his History of Western Maryland.
 "The young pair conceived the notion that their marriage would be opposed by parental authority, and so they, deciding to brook no obstacle to their happiness, walked away to Clarksburg one fine morning and were wedded."
 Eli and Rachel most likely expected disapproval because she was the daughter of a landowner and he was a laborer on the farm she was to inherit.
 After eloping, however, they experienced their parents' blessings.
 The couple raised seven sons who survived to adulthood.
 Eli added more land to the farm Rachel inherited until it encompassed approximately 1,100 acres.
-It is likely that he was a slave owner, as the 1850 and 1860 censuses record a slave family on his farm.
+Eli Davis enslaved one boy and girl under the age of 10 and there were three people of color living on Davis’ farm in 1830 according to the census.
+In the 1840 census, there were 3 free people of color living on David’s property.
+The 1840 and 1850 census reports that 3 free people of color were living on the farm.
+The 1850 Slave Schedule describes that a 20 year old woman, an 18 year old man, and their 1 year old daughter were enslaved on Davis’ farm.
+In 1860, the census reports that a free man, woman, and girl under age of 10 were living on the Davis farm.
+The 1860 Slave Schedule indicates that a 35 year old woman, a 30 year old man, an 11 year old girl, and three boys ages 7, 5, and 3 were enslaved by Eli Davis.
 Upon his death, Eli Davis divided the farm among his many sons, including Samuel and Isaac.

 Samuel B. Davis (1846-1902) owned and operated a general store at Fountain Mills across from the Davis farm; he also ran a mill and a small farm.
 He married Rebecca Ebert in 1877, and they raised two children, Saidee and E. Carlton (Carl).
 Isaac T. Davis (1841-1913) inherited the original house and about 250 acres.
 He married Sarah Frances Spalding (1842-1905), a Catholic, and raised five children, R. Lee (1867-1939), Charles (1871-1955), Nellie (1873-1950), Louis (1880-1918), and Rachel (1882-1948).